Improved Constraints on Pion Fragmentation Functions from Simulated Electron-Ion Collider Data: Results

 The distribution of $\chi^2/N_{\text{data}}$ values provides insights into the consistency of each dataset within the global fit.
 For the SIDIS datasets (HERMES and COMPASS), the observed moderate $\chi^2$ values reflect the complexity associated with modeling hadronic final states in SIDIS processes.
 Among the SIA datasets, lower $\chi^2$ values for experiments such as BELLE, TOPAz and TPC highlight their robust and stable constraints derived from clean $e^+e^-$ annihilation data.
 In contrast, certain datasets, notably the DELPHI $uds$ measurements, exhibit higher $\chi^2/N_{\text{data}}$ values, likely due to greater systematic uncertainties or mild internal tensions.
 This observation is consistent with previous results from the MAPFF analysis~\cite{AbdulKhalek:2022laj}.

-The EIC pseudo-data exhibit $\chi^2/N_{\text{data}}$ values generally comparable to or even lower than those from existing SIDIS datasets.
-This indicates that future EIC measurements are expected to integrate smoothly into global fits, enhancing the precision of FF determinations without introducing significant tensions with existing datasets.
 The EIC data particularly improve precision in kinematic regions where current SIDIS measurements provide limited accuracy.
 The total $\chi^2/N_{\text{data}}$, represented by the green bars in Figure~\ref{fig:chi2}, summarizes the overall quality of the global fit across all datasets.
-The $\chi^2/N_{\text{data}}$ for the Global Fit is calculated as 0.919, while for the Global Fit + EIC, it is 0.721.
-This shows a reduction of approximately 21.5\% in the value of $\chi^2/N_{\text{data}}$ after including the EIC data.
-This value suggests that our global analysis successfully balances the constraints from diverse experimental sources, effectively accommodating systematic uncertainties and variations inherent in the individual datasets.
+The $\chi^2/N_{\text{data}}$ for the Global Fit is calculated as 0.919, and for the Global Fit + EIC, it is 0.721.
+These values suggests that our global analysis successfully balances the constraints from diverse experimental sources, effectively accommodating systematic uncertainties and variations inherent in the individual datasets.

+In Fig.~\ref{fig:chi2}, the \(\chi^2/N_{\text{data}}\) values are also compared with the MAPFF results~\cite{AbdulKhalek:2022laj} for all individual data sets.
+Both our ``Global Fit'' analysis and the MAPFF analysis utilize the same data sets, with minor differences in the kinematic cuts applied to the HERMES and COMPASS SIDIS data.
+Specifically, MAPFF applies a virtuality cut of \(Q_{\text{cut}} = 2~\text{GeV}\) for the HERMES and COMPASS SIDIS data sets, whereas our analysis uses a looser cut of \(Q_{\text{cut}} = 1.4~\text{GeV}\) for all SIDIS data.
+In addition, MAPFF employs the NNPDF3.1~\cite{NNPDF:2017mvq} PDF sets for computing SIDIS cross sections, while we use the more recent NNPDF4.0~\cite{NNPDF:2024dpb} sets.
+Although both analyses are based on the MontBlanc framework, some differences in the results can be observed.
+These differences primarily arise from the variation in the number of data points included from each data set, as well as from the choice of PDF sets used in the two analyses.